Starsky & Hutch: Theme music

 The first season of the show had a dark and ominous theme written by Lalo Schifrin that seemed to fit the hard action and violence of the season; the main title version was edited down from the chase climax cue of his score for the pilot episode (the climax contains the shot of Hutch leaping off a fire escape and landing on his car which appears in the opening titles of all subsequent episodes).
 The end credits featured a similar piece of ominous music.

 The first season theme was replaced for the second season by a Tom Scott written theme entitled "Gotcha".
 "Gotcha" is the best known of the show's themes, and has been covered by several musicians, including the James Taylor Quartet and The Ventures.
 It also appears on the title screen of the Nintendo Entertainment System game Treasure Master, covered by Tim Follin.
 A version of "Gotcha" was featured on Scott's 1977 album Blow It Out and is also on the album Best Of Tom Scott.
 For the third season, a more dramatic theme was used that highlighted the show's move to more socially conscious and light-hearted stories.
 It was written by Mark Snow and released on an LP around 1979.

 A reworked "Gotcha", similar in style (but not identical) to the version on Blow It Out, returned for the fourth and last season.
 The revamped version was the most easy-going of the different themes for the series, reflecting the last season's increased "buddy cop" feel.

 Schifrin, Scott and Snow also scored several episodes; Alan Silvestri also worked on the series, scoring three episodes.

 Reception

 Panel discussion featuring Antonio Fargas, David Soul and Paul Michael Glaser at the 2018 East Coast Comicon in New Jersey.

+Retrospective reviews have been generally positive.
+Television Heaven described the show as a "worldwide smash of seventies cool" and the perfect example of the "mismatched buddy sub-genre."
+According to the website movieplayer.it, Starsky & Hutch is in second place among the best TV series of the seventies, and in seventieth place in the ranking of the 100 best TV series of all time.